McNealConsulting/BlazorNet8Demo/README.md

 ### Notes:
     1. Client-side services were omitted for this demo.
-    2. I used a very separated architecture to demonstrate a comprehension, I don't typically prefer over-architected software.
+    2. Data validations were omitted for this demo.
-    3. Add / Update buttons are not implemented yet.
+    3. I used a very separated MVVM architecture to demonstrate a comprehension, but I don't actually prefer over-architected software.

 ## Installation
 - Simply Clone this repository